Medicare Deductible Changes For 2012

 Medicare was not originally designed to offer zero dollar coverage.
 Like traditional health insurance for people under 65, Medicare requires deductibles for certain services.

-Medicare has announced deductible amounts for 2012 and it’s not as bad as it could be.
-Some costs will actually be lower for 2012.
-This article will detail Medicare deductible changes for 2012 and how they will effect your pocketbook related to the type of Medicare plan that you have chosen.
+This article will detail Medicare deductible changes and how they will effect your pocketbook related to the type of Medicare plan that you have chosen.

-Medicare deductibles: 2011 vs 2012
+Medicare deductibles: 2011 vs 2012 – An example of how your costs go up

 The Part A deductible is required beginning with the first day of in-patient hospital care.
 How the deductible gets paid varies depending on your type of plan as you will see below.